coyite/coyite/README.md

 <strong>James / Newt &nbsp;𖦹&nbsp; Twenty-Three  &nbsp;𖦹&nbsp;  Any Pronouns</strong>
 </p>

 <p>Please don't be scared to interact!
 I'm a bit shy and can be awkward, but I'm always open for a chat.
-I would love to meet new people and make friends who are around my age! ♡</p>
+I would love to meet new people and make some friends! ♡</p>
 <p>I don't ship, but I don't mind ships or sitting with shippers!
 Just please be normal (no proships ty)</p>

 <br>